g002alghisi/WPA3-testing-platform/Wpa_supplicant/Src/README.md

    - Restarts NetworkManager.

 ### Prerequisites

 - NetworkManager installed.
 - Wpa-supplicant built and available at the specified path.

 ### Usage

 ```bash
 ./sta.sh -w wifi_if -c conf [-v]
 ```

 where:

-- `w wifi_if`: Specifies the Wi-Fi interface to be used.
+- `-w wifi_if` specifies the Wi-Fi interface to be used.
-- `c conf`: Specifies the path to the STA configuration file.
+- `-c conf` specifies the path to the STA configuration file.
-- `v`: Enables verbose mode.
+- `-v` enables verbose mode.

 Here's a minimal example

 ```bash
 ./sta.sh -w wlan0 -c path/to/sta.conf -v
 ```

 ### Important

-- The script assumes that all file paths are relative to the main repository directory `Hostapd-test`.
+- The script assumes that all file paths are relative to the main repository directory `Hostapd-test/`.
 - The Wpa-supplicant executable is expected to be at `Wpa_supplicant/Build/wpa_supplicant`.
 - This script is designed for testing purposes and may require adjustments based on specific use cases.

 ## `sta_ui.sh`

 This Bash script serves as a wrapper around the `sta.sh` script, offering a user interface (UI) for configuring and testing Wi-Fi connections.
 The script simplifies the setup, execution, and teardown phases, enabling users to interact with Wpa-supplicant via a graphical user interface (GUI) or a command-line interface (CLI).
 Key features include:

 - Fetching the Wpa-supplicant configuration file based on a configuration string.